-To improve live in our cities, cities need to become need dynamic, networked, self-regulating systems that take into account complex interactions.
+To improve liFe in our cities, cities need to become need dynamic, networked, self-regulating systems that take into account complex interactions.

 The current methods of city design date back to the 17th century, when engineers and city planners developed centralized networks to deliver drinking water, food, and energy.
 Similarly structured centralized networks were designed to facilitate transportation and remove waste.